 What are the IT industry trends?

-In its Digital Leaders 2018 report, BCS, The Chartered Institute for IT assessed the capabilities, skills and ethics required by IT organisations in the near-future.
-It showed that business transformation and organisational change were top priorities for these firms.
+In its IT Leaders 2020 report, BCS, The Chartered Institute for IT, assessed the capabilities, skills and ethics required by IT organisations in the near-term future.
+It showed that business transformation and organisational change were among the top priorities for these firms.

-Manipulation of data is a skill that cannot be overlooked, in its many guises - especially that of the relatively new data scientist role.
+The manipulation of data is a skill that cannot be overlooked, especially with the rise in awareness of the relatively new data scientist role.
 We'll also be hearing more about roles in blockchain, a system of delivering information in a fully automated and safe manner.